 Turn energy-efficient upgrades into tax savings with 179D deductions and 45L credits.

-The Energy Policy Act of 2005 (EPAct) and the inflation Reduction Act of 2022 (IRA) have created lucrative tax incentives, including the 179D deduction and the 45L credit, to encourage energy-efficient construction and improvements.
+The Energy Policy Act of 2005 (EPAct) and the Inflation Reduction Act of 2022 (IRA) created lucrative tax incentives, including the 179D deduction and the 45L credit, to encourage energy-efficient construction and improvements in both commercial and residential buildings.
+179D was made a permanent incentive in 2020, and 45L was scheduled to be in effect until 2032.
+Designers and builders of non-profit building projects are also eligible for the incentives.

 Claim immediate deductions or credits for energy-efficient projects, improving your cash flow.